dinhhuy258/notes/docs/devops/aws/vpc.md

 ## VPC peering

-VPC peering is a feature that allows us to connect different VPCs securely such that their resources communicate with each other as they reside in the same VPC.
+A VPC peering connection is a networking connection between two Virtual Private Clouds (VPCs) that enables resources in these VPCs to communicate with each other as if they were part of the same VPC.
+This allows for private communication without exposing resources to the public internet.

-VPC peering uses the AWS global network to route traffic between VPCs.
-Because all communication happens through private IP addresses, VPC peering connections never go outside the private IP space and use the internet.
+**Key Considerations**

+- **Non-overlapping CIDR Blocks**: When setting up a VPC peering connection, the CIDR blocks of the two VPCs must not overlap.
+This ensures proper routing and communication between VPCs.
+- **No Transitive Peering**: VPC peering is non-transitive, meaning that if VPC 1 is peered with VPC 2, and VPC 2 is peered with VPC 3, traffic cannot flow from VPC 1 to VPC 3 automatically.
+To enable communication between VPC 1 and VPC 3, you would need to set up a direct peering connection between them.

+Additionally, when creating a VPC peering connection, it's essential to update the route tables in each VPC to ensure that traffic can flow between the VPCs.

 ![imgur.png](https://i.imgur.com/y1JNSM7.png)

 ### VPC peering in AWS Regions